Stuart Forster meets Chef Rene Uusmees who discusses Estonian cuisine and its evolution.

 Rene Uusmees is the Executive Chef at Mekk.
-He opened the restaurant in central Tallinn five years ago and is making a name for serving contemporary Estonian cuisine in smart but casual surroundings, ensuring that diners can relax and enjoy his food.
+He opened the restaurant in central Tallinn in 2008 and is making a name for serving contemporary Estonian cuisine in smart, casual surroundings, ensuring that diners can relax and enjoy his food.

 “We started five years ago.
 There were not so many restaurants in Tallinn that served Estonian food.
 We had Italian and French cuisine, Sushi places, but not so many places that served Estonian,” recalls Uusmees.